ebu/benchmarkstt/docs/api-methods.rst

 :param PathLike path: Location of available locale files
 :param str encoding: The file encoding

-:example text: "This is an Ex-Parrot"
+:example text: "This is an Ex-Parakeet"
-:example normaliser: "replace"
+:example normaliser: "regexreplace"
-:example path: "./resources/test/normalisers/regexreplace":
+:example path: "./resources/test/normalisers/regexreplace"
 :example locale: "en"
 :example encoding: "UTF-8"
-:example return: "This is an ex parakeet"
+:example return: "This is an Ex Parrot"

 :param str text: The text to normalise